Editorial guide

 Section 1

-Criteria for review language should be judged with fair criteria
+Criteria for Fair criteria: review language

 Section 2

-For "Why review language should be judged with fair criteria", the first step is to lower the burden of deciding.
-During a beginner routine that needs one clear focus area, not another exercise list, "Why review language should be judged with fair criteria" has one practical test: whether anything changes in behavior.
-A useful answer for "Why review language should be judged with fair criteria" helps the reader set a comfort boundary before trying a new movement before it asks for an install.
-Try the smallest version first for "Why review language should be judged with fair criteria": separate general wellness content from medical questions.
-Then ask whether.
+For "Fair criteria: review language", the first step is to lower the burden of deciding.
+During a beginner routine that needs one clear focus area, not another exercise list, "Fair criteria: review language" has one practical test: whether anything changes in behavior.
+A useful answer for "Fair criteria: review language" helps the reader set a comfort boundary before trying a new movement before it asks for an install.
+Try the smallest version first for "Fair criteria: review language": separate general wellness content from medical questions.
+Then ask whether optional photo check-ins would reduce friction for "Fair criteria: review language" or simply add another thing to manage.
+Orena should.

 Section 3